 The Parish Church of St. Marys, Widford

-We meet on the 1st to 4th Sundays at 09.30am; and on a 5th Sunday in the month we join with other members of our MMU at one of the churches.
+We meet on the 1st to 4th Sundays at 9.30am; and on a 5th Sunday in the month we join with other members of our MMUnit at one of the churches.
 This is usually displayed on the front page of the website.

 We have occasional evening services, for details, please check our website regularly or telephone the Parish Office.

-The services @ St Marys are relaxed but have more of a traditional Anglican style usually with a keyboard accompanying the hymns.
+The services @ St Marys are traditional Anglican in style but relaxed and all are welcome.
+We usually have a keyboard accompanying the hymns and sometimes guest appearances of other instruments!

 The 1st & 3rd Sunday mornings are Holy Communion.
 (There is sometimes a baptism during the service on the 1st Sunday.)

 St. Marys, is open every Friday afternoon between 1 and 4pm throughout the summer.
 Please do feel free to drop in.
-Members of the congregation will be there so if you have any questions about the building and grave yard, they will be happy to either answer your questions, or if they don't know the answers, they will find out for you and let you know.
+Members of the congregation will be there gardening so if you have any questions about the building and grave yard, they will be happy to answer your questions, or make you a cup of tea!

 Sadly, St. Marys - a Grade II listed building - is showing its age and we are in the process of bringing the building into a good state of repair.
-In 2016, we saw the installation of new LED bulbs that has improved the lighting significantly.
-We also had the Stained glass windows cleaned.
+In 2016, we saw the installation of new, more environmentally friendly LED bulbs that have improved the lighting significantly.
+We also had the stained glass windows cleaned.
 The car park was also given some attention and gravel put down to improve the situation underfoot.
-2020 hopefully will see the inside repainted and as a result a brighter fresher feel to the church.
-We have also had two new notice boards installed at each entrance to the Churchyard.
+2020 has (finally!!!) seen the inside repainted giving a brighter, fresher feel to the church.
+We have also had two new notice boards installed at each entrance to the Churchyard, they were blessed by Bishop John in a special service.

 For more history about St. Marys, please click here